Types Of Shoe Leather – The Best Guide You Will Ever Read

-Tip: Actually, if you really want to learn about crust or box calf, read this great input by Justin Fitzpatrick.
+Tip: Actually, if you really want to learn about box calf, read this great input by Justin Fitzpatrick.

 Veal is very similar to a calf, just a little bit older (three to six months).
 As with older animals the leather is a bit coarser and less smooth than regular calfskin.

 Trivia: Calfskin was the substitute for paper before it became popular in the medieval ages.

 There are not many core differences between calf and cowhide.
 They both come from the same animal, but cowhide comes from older cattle and is a byproduct of the meat industry.
 It is a reasonable comparison standard for other types of shoe leather.